 Here, you’ll define the look, feel, design, and voice of your brand and provide clear instructions for managing those standards.

 While guidelines vary between brands, they typically cover the following:

 - Logo variations and dimensions

-Marketers, product managers, and other stakeholders run into a long list of barriers as they attempt to gain control over a fragmented, distributed asset library and the teams that depend on those assets to do their jobs.
+Designers, creative managers, and other stakeholders may run into barriers as they attempt to gain control of a fragmented, distributed asset library.

 These barriers include: